FutureMarkRwanda/BA_Notes/Networking/OSPFv2_Single_Area_Notes.md

 R3# copy running-config startup-config
 ```

-Scenario: A small enterprise configures OSPFv2 in Area 0 to connect three LANs via serial links, using loopback interfaces for stable router IDs.
+A small enterprise configures OSPFv2 in Area 0 to connect three LANs via serial links, using loopback interfaces for stable router IDs.

 ---